CLICK HERE for countryside photos.

-If you enjoy sampling new things, you'll definitely want to book this tour--a kaleidoscope not just of colours, but of the food and culture that is Cambodia.
+If you enjoy sampling new things, you'll definitely want to book this amazing tour--a kaleidoscope of food, colours, and culture that is Cambodia.
 Don't miss it!
-And do take our advice to COME ON AN EMPTY STOMACH!
+And best COME ON AN EMPTY STOMACH!

-We travel by tuk tuk and see Cambodia the way it's meant to be seen: slowly.
-We take in the sights, the sounds, the smells, the food... and stop to take pictures whenever you want.
+We travel by "air-conditioned" tuk tuk, with hammocks for the kids, and see Cambodia the way it's meant to be seen: slowly and deliberately, not rush-rush.
+We take in the sights, the sounds, the smells, the food... and, throughout the tour, we stop to take videos and pictures of whatever we want, whenever we want.

-Any doubts as to whether this tour is for you, or not, should be erased after browsing the comments of countless contented clients on TripAdvisor, where we encourage you to post your own impressions after your tour.
+Any doubts, as to whether or not you'll enjoy this tour, should be erased after browsing the comments of countless contented clients on TripAdvisor, where we encourage you to share the impressions of your own tour, with like-minded travellers.